3Samourai/Comeback-Larry/README.md

 ## Note

-Come Back Larry is an unofficial add-on and is not affiliated with or endorsed by Twitter Inc. Twitter, Tweet, Retweet, and the Twitter Bird logo are trademarks of Twitter Inc. or its affiliates.
+Comeback Larry is an unofficial add-on and is not affiliated with or endorsed by Twitter Inc. Twitter, Tweet, Retweet, and the Twitter Bird logo are trademarks of Twitter Inc. or its affiliates.

 If you encounter any issues or have suggestions, feel free to report them on the GitHub repository.